Every Employee Exit Should Be Regrettable

 The same is true for staff at all levels.
-The marketing manager that crushed it last year won’t do so this year if she doesn’t grow her capabilities in lock step with the needs and growth of the business.
+The marketing manager who crushed it last year won’t do so this year if she doesn’t grow her capabilities in lockstep with the needs and growth of the business.

-Companies often bucket these departures into regretted – staff that the company really felt had impact, current and future potential and non-regretted – where its not such a big deal that they left.
+Companies often bucket these departures into regretted – staff that the company really felt had an impact, current and future potential, and non-regretted – where it’s not such a big deal that they left.

 I think this is B.S…

-It takes so much time to hire and onboard people.
+It takes so much time to hire the best people.
 Salaries are almost always the biggest expense in a company.
 Why would we tolerate having someone in a role where we don’t really care if they leave???

 As Jim Collins says – good is the enemy of great.

-As a result, every time someone leaves your company it should be regretted.
+As a result, every employee exit should be regretted.
 It should hurt.

-All employee departures should matter.
+All employee exits should matter.
 If they don’t, then you have work to do…

 Questions to consider